attavit14203638/TrueResSegFormer/CLI_GUIDE.md

 - `train`: Train a new model configuration.
 - `evaluate`: Evaluate a trained model on the test set.
 - `predict`: Make predictions on new images using a trained model.
-- `inspect_dataset`: Visualize samples from the dataset.
+- `inspect`: Visualize samples from the dataset.

 ---